 In this episode of the Human Insight podcast, we interview Raina Mehta who's Vice President and Head of Product and UX at Kaplan.
 Kaplan provides educational services to colleges, universities, corporations, and businesses–including higher education programs, professional training and certifications, test preparation, and student support services.

-In her interview with Janelle Estes, UserTesting’s Chief Insights Officer, Raina shares how Kaplan is accelerating edtech and the challenges they–and all edtech–have to address to engage with today’s online learners.
+In her interview with Janelle Estes, UserTesting’s Chief Insights Officer, Raina shares how edtech is accelerating their efforts to engage with today’s online learners..

 Enjoy the conversation!